Morteza1814/PARMIK/README.md

 # PARMIK

 This repository contains the code for **PA**rtial **R**ead **M**atching with **I**nexpensive **K**-mers (PARMIK), a fast and memory-efficient tool for identifying the  _"Partial Match"_ region between sequencing reads (e.g., aligning a 150 bp query from a newly discovered genome against a 150 bp read from a metagenomic dataset,) where the boundaries of the query and read do not necessarily align, and the overlapping region can be small, including a notable number of matches and a few mismatches (i.e., substitutions and InDels.)
 PARMIK indexes the metagenomic dataset to a storage-efficient Inexpensive K-mer Index (IKI), excluding highly repetitive k-mers, to keep its memory footprint small.
 PARMIK supports gapped and local alignment and outputs a set of alignments in SAM format.
 To enhance alignment speed, PARMIK supports multi-threading.
-Check out our preprint paper detailing this work on bioRxiv: https://www.biorxiv.org/content/10.1101/2024.10.14.618242v1.

 <p align="right">
   <img src="doc/PM.png" alt="Description of Image" width="300"/>
 </p>

+Check out our preprint paper detailing this work on bioRxiv: https://www.biorxiv.org/content/10.1101/2024.10.14.618242v1.

 ## Directory Structure ##
 - `dataPrepare/`: Contains scripts to extract contigs from read and query dataset files
-- `experiments/`: Contains scripts to run experiments for baseline, BLAST, BWA, and PARMIK
-- `plot/`: Contains scripts to draw plots
 - `scripts/`: Contains scripts to evaluate experiment results
 - `sraDownload/`: Contains scripts to download SRA files
 - `src/`: Contains source code for the project